Web Design Backgrounds and Textures How to Tips

 Use Contrasting Font and Text Colors

-Please keep in mind that text colors on a light background will need to be very bold and in a dark color, or very light color if on a dark background (if you want a background in a plain color use the color chart above also).
-Also keep in mind those with color blindness, i.e., medium green on a medium red background may look all the same color to someone who is color blind.
+Keep in mind that text on a light background may need to be bold and in a dark color, or very light color if on a dark background (if you want a background in a plain color use the color chart above also).
+Also keep in mind medium green on a medium red background may look all the same color of gray to someone who is color blind.

 Manipulating Background Textures

 The first set of textures shown below are of waves.
-This texture, along with many others, can be changed into different colors.
+This texture, along with many others, can be changed into different colors with a good graphics program.
 The texture samples below will give you an idea of what can be done with the images.
-You can see how the gray wave pattern looks as a background with text over it on Endtime Poetry.

 How to apply a Background Image to your Web page